itsmesrujan/OsName/README.md

 Run the bash script install.sh which is in installationSetup/Linux/terminal - for terminal

 Please note that windows source code compiled with Qt 5.11(mingw compiler) and linux source code compiled with Qt 5.10(gcc compiler)

+Troubleshooting: If face any issue on fetching results then you may need to install the dependent packages in your linux pc if not available.